mstksg/inCode/copy/entries/dependent-haskell-2.md

 A Tale of Two Styles
 --------------------

-So, we've just discussed two ways of doing the same thing, essentially.
+We've just discussed two ways of doing the same thing.
 Two styles of representing/working with existential types.
 The two are equivalent, in that you can always "convert" between one or the other, but the choice of which one you use/reach for/offer can make a difference in code clarity.

 I don't have much general advice for which one to provide.
-After working with both styles a lot (sometimes, libraries only offer one style), you sort of start to get a feel for which one you like more in which situations.
+After working with both styles a lot (sometimes, libraries only offer one style), you start to get a feel for which one you like more in which situations.
 In the end, I don't think there are any hard or fast rules.
 Just use whichever one you feel is more readable!

 That being said, here are some general Pros and Cons that I've encountered over the years.
 This list is by no means exhaustive.